OmiyaGames/omiya-games-builds/README.md

 - For Android build, if the user forgets to enter a keystore password, the build settings will prompt the user for it before building.

 A quick-start guide on how to use Build Settings is available here: [Documentation](https://omiyagames.github.io/omiya-games-builds/)

+## Known Issues

+As this package is in early stages of development, there are some known issues:

+- Dynamic build naming sometimes doesn't update properly.
+For a work-around, add, then remove a literal field.
+- Build Settings does not wait until a zipping operation is completed or not.
+While for most use cases, this is fine since building is such a lengthy process compared to zipping, behavior on what happens when two zipping operations runs at the same time has not been tested.
+- Build Settings does *not* check if libraries for building to a specific platform has been installed or not.
+- Similarly, Build Settings does *not* check if IL2CPP build libraries are installed or not.
+    - Note, Build Settings intentionally does *not* build with IL2CPP if building from the wrong OS (e.g. building a Mac OSX build from Windows) even if the settings is on, because Unity does not support cross-platform building with IL2CPP.
+Rather, the issue is that Build Settings simply can't check if IL2CPP build support is installed on Unity at all.
+- General workflow improvements needed.
+    - Build naming in particular.

 ## Install